metyu-melkonyan/metyu-melkonyan/README.md

 ## About Me

-I am an aspiring  Biomedical Engineer  with academic foundation in bioinformatics from the University of Toronto-St. George.
+I am a Biomedical Engineer  with academic foundation in bioinformatics from the University of Toronto-St. George.
 My expertise lies in structural biology, robotics, and the application of machine learning and deep learning to biomedical challenges.

 ---